akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

 9. **Reusability** – A software product has good reusability if the different modules of the product can easily be reused to develop new products.0
 10. **Testability** – Here software facilitates both the ==establishment== of test criteria and the evaluation of the software with respect to those criteria.
 11. **Reliability** – It is an attribute of software quality. <mark style="background: #FF5582A6;">The extent to which a program can be expected to perform its desired function,</mark> over an arbitrary time period.
-12. **Portability** – In this case, the software can be transferred from one computer system or environment to another.
+12. **Portability** – In this case, the software can be transferred from one computer system or environment to another. <mark style="background: #FFB8EBA6;">env change</mark>
-13. **Adaptability** – In this case, the software allows differing system constraints and the user needs to be satisfied by making changes to the software.
+13. **Adaptability** – In this case, the software allows differing system constraints and the user needs to be satisfied by making changes to the software.  <mark style="background: #FFB8EBA6;">new env adaptable</mark>
 14. **Interoperability** – Capability of 2 or more functional units to process data cooperatively.

 ==M E C R T R P A I==